Skip to content

 sh

-simdeck daemon restart --video-codec software --stream-quality low
+simdeck service restart --video-codec software --stream-quality low

-Inspector Flow
+Inspector flow

 simdeck describe and the browser inspector use the best available source: